vdrvar/comp_vision_for_soda_bottles/README.md

 Explore the /app directory for the Flask web service.

-Review conv_net_comparison.ipynb for insights into the model comparison process and weight training.
+Review /code/conv_net_comparison.ipynb for insights into the model comparison process and weight training.

-The /Soda Bottles directory contains the dataset used for training and evaluation.
+The /data/Soda Bottles directory contains the dataset used for training and evaluation.

-The /TVT_split directory provides the dataset split into training, validation, and test sets.
+The /data/TVT_split directory provides the dataset split into training, validation, and test sets.

 Customize and extend the project as needed.